fabregas/leela/README.md

                                                         'origin', 'authorization', 'x-csrftoken'] by default)>
         ...

-Parameters markes as '\*' are optional.
+Parameters that marked as '\*' are optional.

 Values of parameters in *leela* section of configuration file can be environment variables.